openshift/runbooks/alerts/openshift-container-storage-operator/CephMonQuorumLost.md

 The number of monitors in the storage cluster are not enough.
 Multiple mons work together to provide redundancy by each keeping a copy of the metadata.
-Cluster is deployed with 3 mons, and require 2 or more mons to be up and running for quorum and for the storage operations to run.
+Cluster is deployed with 3 or 5 mons, and require 2 or more mons to be up and running for quorum and for the storage operations to run.

 This alert indicates that there is only 1 monitor pod running or even none.